tianjianl/arxiv-competition/README.md

 ## About
-This repository contains a PaddlePaddle implementation of a GNN for classification on a smaller ogbn-arxiv dataset.
+This repository contains a PaddlePaddle implementation of a Graph Neural Network for classification on a smaller ogbn-arxiv dataset.

 If you want to see the results, you can find them in [this notebook in Chinese](resgcn.ipynb), or [this notebook in English](ResGCN_eng.ipynb).
 ## Training